Classic Motorcycle Build

 Harley XR-1000 Cylinders

-In 1984, Harley-Davidson offered the XR-1000 Sportster, featuring special cylinders and heads, along with a pair of 36mm Dell'Orto carburetors.
+In 1984 and 1985, Harley-Davidson produced the XR-1000 Sportster, which featured special cylinders and heads, along with a pair of 36mm Dell'Orto carburetors.

 Because the XR1000 cylinder heads were larger than stock cast-iron heads, the cylinder barrels were shortened to fit into the Sportster frame.
 They are not interchangeable with other 1000cc cylinders.